 Some of the key industries that heavily rely on the expertise of Analytical Chemists in the UK include:

 In the pharmaceutical and biotechnology industry, Analytical Chemists are responsible for developing and validating analytical methods to assess the quality and purity of drugs and biologics.
-They work closely with research scientists and regulatory affairs specialists to ensure compliance with strict industry regulations.
+In a career path as pharmacy graduates, you work closely with research scientists and regulatory affairs specialists to ensure compliance with strict industry regulations.

 Chemical manufacturing companies employ Analytical Chemists to analyze raw materials, monitor chemical reactions, and ensure the quality and consistency of the final products.
 They use sophisticated instruments and techniques to identify impurities and optimize production processes.